 - Bar hopping in the East Village over by NYU is fun!
 I am a fan of a place called Kingston Hall that serves super strong tropical drinks in coconuts (order the Drunken Coconut).
 Okay, so these next two are technically in the Lower East Side, but they’re very close to the Village!
 You can also go to a place called Pizza Beach that looks like it belongs in California, but is sitting in the middle of the East Village.
 Across the street is Hair of the Dog, but you only go there if you’re looking to have a particularly messy time.

 I also really like Chelsea and the Meatpacking District!
-It’s a bit trendier over there but great for during the day or for dinner and nightlife:
+It’s a bit trendier over there but great for during the day, or for dinner in some of the great restaurants in New York, and nightlife.
+The subway lines will get you there in a heartbeat.

 - Go shopping – or window shopping – in Meatpacking!
 You can pretty much head right into the middle of the Meatpacking District and get lost.
 There are some great stores over there.